Vitamin C – just like the B vitamins – is one of the water-soluble vitamins (and water-soluble antioxidants).

 - regeneration ↑ (including wound healing)

---> shortening of convalescence
+--> shortening of the recovery period

---> Improvement of quality of life
+--&Improved quality of life

 --> extension of survival time